 Run Wild: Nature Discovery Zone is a one-acre natural playground that stimulates the imagination and allow children to take calculated risks, which help them to build critical decision-making skills.
 Features include a bamboo maze, stump jump, willow tunnel, dig boxes (temporarily closed), balance beams and a Conservation Cabin.
 Run Wild: Nature Discovery Zone made possible by the Rotary District 7600, Norfolk Rotary Charities, Inc., Norfolk Sunrise Rotary, the Virginia Beach Rotary Club Foundation, Wells Fargo and Target.

-Open – Snavely the Rhinoceros viper is a 67-foot-long snake sculpture that doubles as a children’s play structure.
+Snavely the Rhinoceros viper is a 67-foot-long snake sculpture that doubles as a children’s play structure.
 The snake is constructed out of reinforced fiberglass and weighs almost 9,000 pounds.
-He earned his name thanks to a generous donation from the Goode Family, and can be found sitting in a nice, shady area adjacent to the World of Reptiles and Friends where you can find the real snakes he is modeled after!
+He earned his name thanks to a generous donation from the Goode Family, and can be found in a shaded area adjacent to the World of Reptiles and Friends where you can find the real snakes he is modeled after!

 The Virginia Zoo has partnered with non-profit KultureCity to become a certified sensory-inclusive facility.
 Sensory backpacks and weighted lap pads are available in the membership office located inside the Zoo, to the left upon entering through the Ticket Booth.

 Bags include: noise reducing headphones, wacky track fidget, Monkey tube fidget, Marble fidget, visual cue card and KultureCity VIP lanyard.

 Bags are available for checkout at no cost to those visiting the Zoo.